 I may have to make staff redundant what support can I get?

 Partnership Action for Continuing Employment (PACE)is the government's response to redundancy situations and offers free impartial advice no matter the size of the business nor how many employees are involved.
-The PACE helpline number is 0800 917 8000.

 Where can I get help with my non-domestic rates?